-11) A crisis in the financial sector often spills over into other industries because when financia

-institutions borrowing, activity in most other industries also
+11) A crisis in the financial sector often spills over into other industries because when financial institutions borrowing, activity in most other industries also .

-A) increase; slows down

-B) contract; slows down
+A) increase; slows down B) contract; slows down

-C) increase; increa ises
+C) increase; increases

-D) contract; increa ises
+D) contract; increases

-Answer: A

-Topic: Financial Crisis

-Question Status: 1 New

-- 2.5 Understand the major regulations and regulatory bodies that affect financial institutions and markets. - 1) The Securities Act of 1933 focuses on regulating the sale of securities in the primary market, whereas the 1934 Act deal with the regulations governing the transactions in the secondary market.
+- 2.5 Understand the major regulations and regulatory bodies that affect financial institutions and markets - 1) The Securities Act of 1933 focuses on regulating the sale of securities in the primary market, whereas the 1934 Act deal with the regulations governing the transactions in the secondary market.